-Take a look and enjoy some of the most eloquent images captured around the world in the past seven days.
+Take a look and enjoy some of the most evocative, momentous images captured around the world in the past seven days.

 A year-old boy who became a poster child for the U.S. policy of separating immigrants and their children was on his way home to the arms of his parents Friday, five months after he was taken from his father at the U.S. border.

 Revelations that one of the most respected U.S. cardinals repeatedly sexually abused both boys and adult seminarians have raised questions about who in the Catholic Church hierarchy knew — and what Pope Francis is going to do about it.

 Israel carried out "wide-scale" airstrikes and deployed tanks against militant sites in Gaza killing four Palestinians on Friday after gunmen shot at soldiers near the border, officials said.

 A top security guard protecting the French president has been fired by Emmanuel Macron's office after a backlash spurred by video of the bodyguard beating up a student protester.